 Eat regular meals, especially breakfast, which include high-quality protein, whole grains and good fats.
 Support your body’s natural rhythms by properly timing meals to prevent dramatic dips in blood sugar.
 Properly timed, adequate nutrition will make you much more resilient to your daily stressors.

 TAKE ACTION NOW

-Nicole is a Women’s Health Coach and creator of Fix Your Period, a series of private and group programs that empower women to heal their menstrual conditions in a sassy and fun way.
-She passionately believes that optimal nutrition, self-care practices and more mindful living are essential to maintaining feminine vitality at any age.
-Sign up here for her free Period Survival Guide.
+Nicole is a Women’s Health Coach and creator of Fix my Period, a series of private and group programs that empower women to heal their menstrual conditions in a sassy and fun way.
+Take the quiz: What’s up with my body?
+She passionately believes that optimal nutrition, self-care practices, and more mindful living are essential to maintaining feminine vitality at any age.